Last Reviewed: 22/12/2020

 Ipswich Outdoor Group on Facebook

 The official IOG Facebook group is entirely optional.
 All terms and conditions of signing up to Facebook are the individual IOG members’ choice and the IOG takes no responsibility, nor makes any recommendation of use of the Facebook service.
+Facebook has full responsibility for its platform.
 The IOG Facebook group is marked as secret, so any messages or photos submitted to the group will only be visible to other current IOG members.
 However, there is nothing stopping an IOG member from downloading photos or copying a message and re-sharing on their personal timeline.
 The IOG Facebook group is monitored and the administrator will step in, where deemed necessary, but please be aware that, as with your own personal timeline, it is impossible to guarantee where information could be copied by another user, once it has been shared to the group.

 Ipswich Outdoor Group on Meetup